HTMLElements/.github/profile/README.md

 JQWidgets Ltd — Gold Winner, Visual Studio Magazine Readers’ Choice Awards.

 Thank you for visiting!
-Help us grow the community by starring our repos, following Smart UI, and sharing with your network.
+Help us grow the community by starring our repos, following Smart.UI, and sharing with your network.
 Made with ❤️ for developers who ship world-class applications.